umarhassan-mitodl/11.948-spring-2001/content/pages/syllabus.md

 Students will work in a real neighborhood with real people on a real project, putting theory into practice and reflecting on insights gained in the process.
 We will study environmental and community history and devise designs for vacant land near a middle school in West Philadelphia within the context of planning for the larger community and watershed.

 The course is associated with the West Philadelphia Landscape Project (WPLP), a program that has integrated research, teaching, and community service since 1987.
-The {{% resource_link "4a66e105-7401-457d-bcb2-742f21a5e9cd" "WPLP" %}} website has received millions of hits since 1996.
+The [WPLP](http://web.mit.edu/wplp/) website has received millions of hits since 1996.
 The new WPLP website will be the principle locus of our collaboration with the school and community.

 Place
 -----